Brewing

 After the above three, if thinness lingers, low temperature enters the picture.
 The comfort band is 90–95°C; below that, acidity often dominates and the cup feels flimsy.
 Bright aroma paired with sharp acidity?
 Time and temperature are your friends.

 Flavor signs sharpen diagnosis.
 Watery taste → prioritize ratio and grind.
 Aroma present but sharp acidity → extraction time and temperature are your focus.
-Key Coffee's guide to weak hand-drip coffee also outlines how grounds, water, grind, and extraction pace create thinness.
+Key Coffee's also outlines how grounds, water, grind, and extraction pace create thinness.

 On a rushed weekday morning, I once watched a brew fall through in 2:05.
 Fragrant but obviously thin.
 Rather than switching beans or temperature, I slowed my second and third pours, stretching the total to 2:55.
 The acid bite softened; the sweet center returned.
 Quick pours make thin cups.